-Equivalent to the completion of the twelfth (12^{th}) grade and three (3) years of progressively responsible experience as officer in a P.O.S.T. certified law enforcement agency, including at least one (1) year of supervisory experience.
+Equivalent to the completion of the twelfth (12^{th}) grade and three (3) years of progressively responsible experience in public safety, law enforcement, or security, including one (1) year of supervisory experience.
+Prior investigation and case preparation experience is desired.
+An Associate's degree from a regionally accredited college or university in criminal justice, security management, law enforcement, or a related field is preferred.